My name is Melissa Rose.

 I was blessed to work with an Olympic Show Jumper in NSW and also work full-time as a groom for a German Eventer.
 I honed my skills and learned so much from these experiences.

-Billy was an amazing horse to own and compete.
+Billy was quite simply an amazing horse to own and compete.

 Even though it was quite evident that he lacked skill (as did I), he was an easy-going fellow and unflappable at Competitions.

 He had a calm attitude and a willingness that made competing easy for me.
 We have many Ribbons, Medals and Trophies, not to mention albums and albums of photographs.

 Billy was officially retired after his final Dressage Competition on 4 November 2012, where he placed 4th with 62% at 23 years of age.